How to Obtain Expatriate Quota and Business Permit in Nigeria: A Step by Step Guide

 Online registration – N51,000

 Business permit- N100,000

 Each quota position – N30,000 (i.e. 30k x No. of quota required

 To enhance your chances of securing the exact number of expatriate quota slots a company requires, it is crucial for the applicant to double the number of slots so required in the application letter.
 To be precise, if a company desires to secure five foreign experts, it is basic to apply for 15 slots so that after all reductions by the Minister, the intended 5 slots will be approved to the company.

-Barrister Chinedu Okpi is a legal practitioner in Abuja with 7 years post call experience in Corporate and Commercial Law Practice.
-He can be reached via phone: 07069279374 or send an e-mail to him via email@example.com.
+Barrister Chinedu Okpi is a legal practitioner in Abuja with several years of post-call experience in Corporate and Commercial Law Practice.
+He can be reached via phone: 07069279374 or send an e-mail to him via firstname.lastname@example.org.